YIJING DAO

 Joseph Adler

 Adler's field of research is Neo-Confucian religious thought in China.
 Of particular interest are chapters 6 and 7 on Zhu Xi (Chu Hsi) from the excellent book 'Sung Dynasty Uses of the I Ching' (Princeton: Princeton University Press, 1990).
-Adler's translation of Zhu Xi's 'Introduction to the Study of the Classic of Change', a Song dynasty work on the Yijing, used to be online but was taken down when the work was published in hardback.
-The original webpage, however, is still freely available courtesy of the Internet Archive's waybackmachine (although some of the illustrations appear to be missing).
-He also has an attractive page showing the hexagram names in both Wade-Giles and pinyin, which may be useful to some, and a table of the 10 stems and 12 branches.
+Adler's translation of Zhu Xi's 'Introduction to the Study of the Classic of Change', a Song dynasty work on the Yijing, is now back online in a corrected 2017 PDF edition (the hardback published in 2002 had a lot of production errors).
+Also available is Zhu Xi's 'Commentary on the Xicizhuan': Part A and Part B (both PDF).
+There is an attractive page showing the hexagram names in both Wade-Giles and pinyin, which may be useful to some, and a table of the 10 stems and 12 branches.
+Also a review of I Ching: An Annotated Bibliography by Hacker, Moore, and Patsco (my own review of this book is here).

-Adler has some interesting material on Zhou Dunyi (Chou Tun-i), such as his translation of the Tongshu.
+Adler used to have some interesting material here on Zhou Dunyi (Chou Tun-i), such as his translation of the Tongshu with Zhu Xi's commentary, but this is currently offline as it was published in 2014 in: Reconstructing the Confucian Dao: Zhu Xi's Appropriation of Zhou Dunyi.
+The original web material, however, is doubtless in the Internet Archive.
 Zhou is also known for his brief 'Explanation of the Diagram of the Supreme Polarity' or Taijitu shuo.
 The Tongshu is conventionally translated as 'Penetrating the Classic of Change' after Zhu Xi's explanation that the real title was 'Yi Tongshu', though literally 'Tongshu' is simply 'Penetrating Writing'.

 Western-language works on the Yijing

-This annotated bibliography is a supplement to Professor Richard J Smith's article from the Fall 2003 issue of 'Education About Asia' (Volume 8, Number 2), 'The Yijing (Classic of Changes) in Global Perspective: Some Pedagogical Reflections'.
+[Internet Archive copy.]
+This annotated bibliography is a supplement to Professor Richard J Smith's article from the Fall 2003 issue of 'Education About Asia' 8.2, 'The Yijing (Classic of Changes) in Global Perspective: Some Pedagogical Reflections'.
 The bibliography is a little different in that it is organised according to topics.
 The section on the transmission of the Yijing to other lands is particularly good.
-Also a PDF containing a selection of translations of the 64 hexagram names, of particular interest because he includes those of Joseph Needham, which are not so well known.
+Also a PDF containing a selection of translations of the 64 hexagram names, of particular interest because he includes those of Joseph Needham, which are not so well known (there is now an expanded version of this).
 Richard J Smith wrote the book 'Fortune-Tellers & Philosophers: Divination in Traditional Chinese Society', which is focused on the Qing dynasty, and in 2008 had a new book on Yijing history published: Fathoming the Cosmos and Ordering the World.

 Yu Yan's Diagram of the Fire Phases